 Members of the U.S. Armed Forces are entrusted to protect the security and values of citizens with their lives and as such TSA recognizes that these members pose very little risk to aviation security.
-As part of our intelligence-driven, risk-based approach to security TSA now offers TSA Pre✓™ expedited screening benefits to all U.S. service members at select airports.
+As part of our intelligence-driven, risk-based approach to security TSA now offers TSA Pre✓™ expedited screening benefits to all members of the U.S. Armed Forces at 118 airports nationwide.

 Screening of Military Personnel

 When you arrive at the checkpoint, the following tips will assist you in getting through the screening process easily and efficiently:

 - Remove class A uniform jacket, metal items in pockets, and metal belt buckle and submit them for X-ray screening

 - Military personnel in uniform, with a valid military ID are not required to remove their footwear unless it alarms the walk through metal detector